The first thoughts about Zanzibar are fantastic, white sandy beaches, crystal blue water and, spices.

 For me, “Zanzi” is more than a relax-destination.
 There are so many stories and details about it for only one post.

-Or I can’t describe it in the shorter way
+Or I can’t describe it in a shorter way.

 The next posts will take you to Zanzibar’s world, filled with stunning nature views, dark history, and aromatic spices.